The Office of Research and Sponsored Programs supports faculty research through internally-funded awards.

 The UM-Ann Arbor Office of Research (UMOR) offers a small seed funding support program for research, scholarship, and creative activities in all fields.
 Instructional Faculty, Research Faculty, Research Scientists, Librarians, Curators, and Archivists are eligible.
 One-to-one matching funding is required from the applicant's home unit, and maximum UMOR funding is set at $15,000.

 International Travel Awards for Tenured or Tenure-track Faculty

 The Office of Research and Sponsored Programs (ORSP) has limited funding to assist faculty with their international travel each year.
 Support for international travel is intended for faculty who are presenting their scholarly and creative works at an international conference or a session organizer/chair.
 International travel grants are awarded on a competitive basis and the number of awards will depend upon the number and amounts of requests and available funding.
 The Office of Research will provide up to $1,500, contingent upon the provision of matching funds of equal or greater value from the faculty member's home department.

-Deadline to apply for international travel in the fall of 2017 is Friday, October 13, 2017.
+Deadline to apply for international travel in the winter of 2018 is Friday, February 23, 2017.